Skip to Content

 9. Luray

-Luray is a town located in Virginia that is great for outdoor recreation.
 The nearby caverns mean that there is a bit of a touristy feel here, more so than the others.

 10. Lexington and Buena Vista

-Lexington, Virginia, has been a historic town attracting tourists for years because of its proximity to Natural Bridge – one of the most popular tourist destinations in the state.
+Lexington, Virginia has been a historic town attracting tourists for years because of its proximity to Natural Bridge – one of the most popular tourist destinations in the state.
 The town is also home to various businesses, including restaurants, hotels, and shops.

 The Virginia Military Institute and Washington and Lee College are in Lexington, so you’ll find plenty of casual local restaurants and bars.